 One potential positive, Hillenbrand notes, is that the major bettors believe the collapse will occur in this year’s championship, Super Bowl LIV.

-Before Saints fans develop hope that the team’s explosive offense and sometimes suffocating defense will propel them to the Lombardi Trophy, Hillenbrand said the safest bet, with odds at nearly 100%, is that the NFL will definitely crush Saints fans’ souls sometime in the postseason.
+Before Saints fans develop hope that the team’s explosive offense and often suffocating defense will propel them to the Lombardi Trophy, Hillenbrand said the safest bet, with odds at nearly 100%, is that the NFL will definitely crush Saints fans’ souls sometime in the postseason.

 “The NFL has had a lot of fun with the Saints over the years,” Hillenbrand said, noting that the league’s embarrassment over Bountygate added the motivation.